RaffOwO/vesuveus/README.md

 One of the primary concerns associated with ergonomic mechanical keyboards is their price point.
 I understand that the cost can be intimidating, particularly when you're uncertain whether it will align with your workflow and preferences.
 That's why I've designed Vesuveus to be a cost-effective option for those who are curious about ergonomic keyboards and want to give them a try.

-To get an estimate of your potential costs, consider the following components for your Vesuvius build:
+To get an estimate of your potential costs, consider the following components for your Vesuveus build:

 - 42 switches.
 - 42 1u keycaps.
+(You could also use the mx-flat keycap I designed, you can find the STL file in the [files/printables](./files/printables) folder).
 - 42 diodes (1N4148).
 - 14 circular magnets (8mm x 2mm).
 - 1 MCU (I recommend an RP2040-Zero).
+- 24 or 22 AWG Wire (or any wire).
 - A 3D printed case (PLA or PETG), or the PCB when it becomes available.

 My own build costed around 40-50€, but you can achieve an even lower cost if you already have some of these components on hand.

 ## Ergonomics:

 As a full-time computer user, I find myself spending a significant amount of time typing, and I'm sure many of you can relate to that experience.
-That's precisely why I've prioritized ergonomics and comfort when designing Vesuvius, making it ideal for prolonged typing sessions.
+That's precisely why I've prioritized ergonomics and comfort when designing Vesuveus, making it ideal for prolonged typing sessions.
 I've accomplished this by incorporating the following design elements:

 - **Split Halves**: This feature widens the space between the two halves, promoting a more open and relaxed posture for the shoulders.
 - **Angled Split**: A 12-degree angle between the split halves minimizes the outward angle of the wrists, reducing strain and discomfort during use.